 3. Capture All Details

 The most important thing you can do as a freelancer is to note down all the conversations and e-mails with each client.
 By doing so, you will have proof of the customer’s instructions in case they turn out to be complicated.
 You can avoid the frustrations that come with demanding clients who claim to have given a different set of instructions.
-When some clients change their mind after you complete the task, they may not have the courtesy to re-engage the freelancer on a new contract.
+When some clients change their minds after you complete the task, they may not have the courtesy to re-engage the freelancer on a new contract.

 4. Listen to the Client’s Concerns

 Learning the do’s and don’ts of freelancing in the UAE can help you know how to empathize with a problematic client’s concerns.
 You do not have to agree with the customer to acknowledge or listen to them.
-The most irritating thing you can do as a freelancer is not addressing or listening to the concerns of clients.
+The most irritating thing you can do as a freelancer is not address or listen to the concerns of clients.
 For this reason, it is advisable to practice empathy, regardless of your position on the customer’s interests.

 Avoid getting defensive with every demanding client.
 There are moments when a client could be right, and you are wrong.
 In other instances, it will be the other way around.
 Everyone is bound to make mistakes.
 Part of your job as a professional freelancer is to listen and acknowledge the client’s concerns.
 In this way, both of you can easily find a solution to the common misunderstanding.